 What are VRMs – Stepping Down from 12V to CPU Voltage

-Now that you are familiar with what a Power Supply Unit does, it’s time to get into the woods.
+Now that you know what a Power Supply Unit does, it’s time to get into the woods.

 VRMs Step the Voltage Down to Levels Suitable for CPU and RAM

-VRMs have the singular purpose of ensuring that the 12 volts from the motherboard is further stepped down to the 1.0 – 1.5 volts that are typically needed by the CPU and the RAM.
+VRMs aim to ensure that the 12 volts from the motherboard are further stepped down to the 1.0 – 1.5 volts typically needed by the CPU and RAM.

 The exact voltage required depends upon the CPU and the RAM model and whether or not you have overclocked it.